The course was very informative & helpful with recognising and addressing the sleep issues present during my work with young people.

-Sleep Scotland now offers a two day sleep awareness course, which enables professionals to support families by giving advice on sleep hygiene.
-As sleep support workers, delegates who attend this course will be able to offer support to mainstream children while complex cases will need to be referred to a fully trained sleep counsellor.
+Sleep Scotland offers a two-day Sleep Awareness course, equipping professionals with the skills to support families, carers, children & young people, by giving advice on sleep hygiene.
+As Sleep Advisors, delegates who attend this course will be able to offer support to children with simple hygiene issues, while referring complex cases to a fully trained sleep counsellor.

 The aims of the course are as follows:

 - to give participants a good knowledge of sleep hygiene and sleep processes.

 - to gain an introduction to the principles of cognitive behavioural management

 What are the expected outcomes of the Sleep Awareness training course?